rafsun-riad/uv-test-django/README.md

 Welcome to this project!
 This guide will help you quickly get started with setting up the **backend (Django)** and **frontend (Next.js or other)** using handy `.bat` scripts.

+# before doing anything make sure you have python and uv installed

+## if you have postgresql database setup in backend then you have to setup postgresql in your pc and create a database with according to your settings.py database settings...

+## if you don't have postgresql database then continue with the following steps

+## after intalling python, open cmd and type pip install uv

 ---

 ## 📂 Project Initialization